xlegend1024/MicrosoftIntelIoTCamp/HOLs/readme.md

     ![Job Started](images/10400-JobStarted.png)

 1. At this point, we should have data being forwarded into our SQL Database.
 We can verify that using Azure Portal **Query Editor (preview)**.
 In Code, open the "**SQL Database Scripts\Query Measurement Data.sql**" file and copy the queries.
 Goto Azure portal, open SQL DB management blaze.
+Or use <a target="_blank" href="https://raw.githubusercontent.com/xlegend1024/MicrosoftIntelIoTCamp/master/HOLs/SQL%20Database%20Scripts/Query%20Measurement%20Data.sql">SQL DB Query Link</a>

     ![Job Started](images/CreateSQLDB_2.png)